seal-io/docs/docs/operation/template/management.md

 ## Adding a Template

+1. Enter the "Template" tab.
+    - Project Template: Click on "Application Management" in the navigation bar and select the corresponding project, then click on the "Template" tab.
-1. Click on "Operations Hub" in the navigation bar and enter the "Template" tab.
+    - Global Template: Click on "Operations Center" in the navigation bar and enter the "Template" tab.
 2. Click the "New Template" button.
 3. Enter the name, description, source of the template.
     - Source: An address compatible with the Terraform git type module source, refer to the [instructions](https://developer.hashicorp.com/terraform/language/modules/sources#module-sources).